 The Summer months are a fabulous time to enjoy water activity either at the coast or inland at home and abroad.
 Unfortunately, some people are prepared to take risks whilst on holiday which they wouldn’t necessarily do and not take some basic precautions.
 We are committed to sharing safety messaging to as wide an audience as possible working closely with other organisations and agencies to help prevent drowning incidents.
-We are working with the RLSS to support their Drowning Prevention Week by sharing some key safety messages.
 Here are the Royal Lifesaving Society (RLSS) Summer Water Safety top tips to help keep you safe:

 1. If you’re looking for a place to cool off always find a lifeguarded swimming site.